2030 ambitions could close the gap to saving energy cost-effectively

 According to a research conducted by the Fraunhofer Institute for Systems and Innovation Research (Fraunhofer ISI) for the Coalition for Energy Savings, the EU has a 41% cost-effective end-use energy savings potential for 2030.
 This means that the EU could save 600 Mtoe by 2030 (compared to the latest projections for energy consumption in 2030) cost-effectively.

-The Gapometer is a visualisation tool to assess the impact of various options and estimate how far different measures in the Energy Efficiency Directive are expected to close the gap.
-The estimates are based on the Commission’s Impact Assessment, own calculations and expected use of regulatory flexibilities and exemptions.
+The Gapometer is a visualisation tool to assess the impact of target proposals and estimate how far they would help to close the gap to the 2030 cost-effective potentials.
+The estimates are based on the Commission’s modelling and our own calculations.